00jferna/Meetup_Clone/README_OLD.md

           "Venue": {
             "id": 1,
             "city": "New York",
-            "state": "NY",
+            "state": "NY"
-          },
-        },
+          }
+        }
       ]
     }
     ```

-* Error Response: Query parameter validation errors
+- Error Response: Query parameter validation errors

-  * Status Code: 400
+  - Status Code: 400
-  * Headers:
+  - Headers:
-    * Content-Type: application/json
+    - Content-Type: application/json
-  * Body:
+  - Body:

     ```json
     {
       "message": "Validation Error",
       "statusCode": 400,
-      "errors": {
+      "errors": [
-        "page": "Page must be greater than or equal to 1", "size": "Size must be greater than or equal to 1", "name": "Name must be a string",
+        "Page must be greater than or equal to 0", "Size must be greater than or equal to 0", "Name must be a string",
-        "type": "Type must be 'Online' or 'In Person'", "startDate": "Start date must be a valid datetime", }
+        "Type must be 'Online' or 'In Person'",
+        "Start date must be a valid datetime"
+      ]
     }
     ```